Jean Segura Player Props: Marlins vs. Phillies

 Jean Segura At The Plate

-- This year, Segura has totaled at least one hit in four of 10 games (40.0%), and had multiple hits twice.
+- Segura has reached base via a hit in five games this season (of 11 played), and had multiple hits in three of those games.

 - He has scored a run in two games this year, but just one run each time.